-What To Expect: On the dog's first visit we have a special 'meet and greet' zone to introduce them to one or two dogs at a time, until they are comfortable enough to gradually make single introductions with each dog present for the day.
+What To Expect for the First Visit: We have a special 'meet and greet' zone to introduce new pups to one or two dogs at a time, until they are comfortable enough to be guided into the pack.
 Some dogs adjust quicker than others, but we are patient with all, depending on their needs.
-Once single introductions are done, we introduce your pup into the main play zone.
-After the first couple visits, your pup will be tired, and that is normal.
+Once single introductions are done, we gently guide and introduce your pup into the main play zone then to the play yard.
+We text you within the hour to give you an update.
+After the first visit, your pup will be tired, and that is normal.
 Once your pup gets used to daycare, it will learn to pace itself and it's energy level will stabilize.

-Things to Bring: Food for the day (if you would like us to feed), and any medication (if applicable) with directions for administering the medication.
-When it comes time for feeding, we unfortunately can not leave food out at all times for the free-roam types, as that creates an unsafe environment with several dogs.
-However, we would be happy to provide the opportunity for your pup to eat once during the morning and again halfway through the day if you would like to provide a baggy or container of their food.
+Things to Bring: Food for the day (if you would like us to feed).
+We do not leave food out at all times for the free-roam types, as that creates an unsafe environment with several dogs.
+However, we would be happy to provide the opportunity for your pup to eat breakfast, lunch, or supper if you provide a baggy or container of their food.
+We have dog dishes of various sizes, and even slow feeder bowls, so you won't need to bring one.
 If your canine is on a specific feeding schedule at home, please let us know so we can do our best to accommodate such.
-We also ask that your dog comes on a leash, or is firmly carried into and exiting the premises.
-And don't worry about the type of collar worn because if needed, we provide one that's safe for play (studded or pronged collars will be substituted for a standard collar for the duration of daycare, and if a pup has a neck condition where a collar is unsafe, we respect those wishes and let them play au natural).

-Neutered/Spayed, Incontinence Requirement: Your dog does not need to be spayed to use our services, however a female in or near her current heat cycle will not be permitted.
-Non-neutered males older than 7 months, and males who excessively mark indoors, hump or dominate others will not be permitted.
+Neutered/Spayed, Incontinence Requirement: A female in or near her current heat cycle, or overly defensive of those smelling her body will not be permitted.
+Non-spayed females may be suspended after 10 months if behavioural problems arise.
+Non-neutered males older than 7 months, and males who excessively mark indoors, hump or dominate others will not be permitted, and will have daycare suspended.
 Any canine who constantly urinates or defecates indoors may have services suspended unless a diaper, band, or alternative solution are provided by their owner.

 Canine Communication: Just as people might not like everybody they meet, some dogs have aversions to certain dogs or certain situations, and we understand this.
 We do not expect every dog to be best friends all the time, and dogs have their own level of communication that we encourage.
 Dogs learn best with their own language, but also benefit with human assistance.
 Suitable canine mentors within daycare can help teach proper social skills to other canines better than a person can sometimes.
 We supervise at all times, but there are instances where a dog will not learn unless another dog teaches them.
 To the untrained eye, certain situations look or sound worse than they actually are.
 Please trust us to handle these situations in the appropriate manner.
 Our staff are trained to read canine behaviour, we will assess every situation, and we will step in whenever is necessary to keep everyone safe and having a great experience.